1927 Tuskegee Golden Tigers football team

 The 1927 Tuskegee Golden Tigers football team represented the Tuskegee Normal and Industrial Institute—now known as Tuskegee University—as a member of the Southern Intercollegiate Athletic Conference (SIAC) during the 1927 college football season.
-In their fifth season under head coach Cleveland Abbott, the Golden Tigers compiled a 9–0–1 record, won the SIAC championship, and shut out seven of ten opponents.
+In their fifth season under head coach Cleve Abbott, the Golden Tigers compiled an overall record of 9–0–1 with a mark of 7–0–1 in conference play, won the SIAC championship, and shut out seven of ten opponents.
 Tuskegee was recognized as the black college national champion and extended the program's unbeaten streak to 43 games, dating back to early in the 1923 season.
 The team played home games at the Alumni Bowl in Tuskegee, Alabama.